opral/monorepo/source-code/ide-extension/README.md

 For this example, the extension parses strings with a `t` translation function & gives the according extract options `{t("messageID")}` & `t("messageID")`.
 You can fully customize this behavior with the example code below.

-If your are using a different translation function, you can use the following code as a template:
+If you are using a different translation function, you can use the following code as a template:

 ```js
 export async function defineConfig(env) {